 With tax attorneys resident in the United States, France, Germany and the United Kingdom, the firm is capable of providing advice in various jurisdictions on a multitude of issues.
 We are one of the few international law firms that provides a combination of both domestic and cross-border tax advice within the major European jurisdictions.
 For those jurisdictions in Europe in which we do not have attorneys resident or licensed, we have established a network of local counsel to whom we refer matters.

-In 2018, we received top honors at the annual International Tax Review Americas Awards, including, for the third consecutive year, Americas Tax Firm of the Year, North American Tax Firm of the Year and, for the second consecutive year, U.S. Tax Firm of the Year, among others.
+In 2019, Skadden received top honors at the annual International Tax Review Americas Awards, including, for the third consecutive year, Americas Tax Firm of the Year, North American Tax Firm of the Year and, for the second consecutive year, U.S. Tax Court Firm of the Year, among others.
 The American Lawyer and Legal Week named us Transatlantic Tax Team of the Year at the 2018 Transatlantic Legal Awards, and we have ranked No. 1 for tax in Vault’s Best Law Firms every year since the rankings’ inception (2010-20).
 Skadden was named Law Firm of the Year for Tax Law by U.S. News — Best Lawyers in its 2019 Best Law Firms survey.
 We also were named among Law360’s Tax Groups of 2016, 2017 and 2018.
 The International Tax Group and its members also repeatedly are recognized as leaders in their field in Chambers USA, Chambers Europe, Chambers Global, Legal 500, Tax Directors Handbook and International Tax Review’s World Transfer Pricing.

 Several attorneys in Skadden’s International Tax Group have extensive tax-related administrative and policy experience.
 Attorneys in our U.S. Tax Group have formerly held positions that include: assistant secretary for tax policy at the Treasury, Treasury international tax counsel, IRS commissioner, chief counsel of the IRS, IRS associate chief counsel (international), international tax counsel of the Congressional Joint Committee on Taxation and the U.S. competent authority on cross-border tax issues and treaties.
 Members of our European Tax Group sit on several U.K. revenue committees that consider key technical developments and help frame policy and legislation on tax issues.